PluieElectrique/drive-api-tool/README.md

 The default quota for the Drive API is 10,000 queries per 100 seconds.
 But, this should really be treated as 100 queries/s.
 Trying to go above this (e.g. 10,000 queries in 10 seconds, then waiting for 90 seconds) results in lots of `403 Rate Limit Exceeded` errors.

 If you are being rate limited, ensure that `quota` is not too high.
-You can see your specific quota in the Google Developer Console: Select your project, "APIs & Services" in the hamburger menu, "Google Drive API" at the bottom of the page, then "Quotas" on the left.
+You can see your specific quota in the Google Developer Console: Select your project from the drop-down in the header, "APIs & Services" in the hamburger menu, "Google Drive API" at the bottom of the page, then "Quotas" on the left.
 Or, if you get a `403` error with the long message, you can follow the link in it.

 If you still need to go faster, you can apply to increase your quota.
 I haven't tried this, though.

 ## Options

-* `input`: Input file with one Drive API per line.
+* `input`: Input file with one Drive ID per line.
 Whitespace is trimmed, and blank and duplicate lines are ignored.
 * `output`: Output file containing the fetched metadata and errors as JSON.
 See [Output format](#output-format) for details.
 * `--fields` (default: `*`): Fields to return for each file.
 The format must follow an [XPath-like syntax](https://developers.google.com/drive/api/v3/fields-parameter#formatting_rules_for_the_fields_parameter).
 By default, all fields are returned, but for performance, you should only request the fields that you need.
 The Drive API docs have a [list of all possible fields](https://developers.google.com/drive/api/v3/reference/files).
 * `--quota` (default: `100`): Maximum number of queries that can be made per second.
 For example, a quota of 10,000 requests per 100 seconds is `--quota 100`.
-See [Rate limiting](#rate-limiting) for more details.
+See [Rate limiting](#rate-limiting) for details.
 * `--concurrent` (default: `100`): Maximum number of queries that can run at once.
 This must be less than or equal to `quota`, and it will be set to `quota` if it is higher.
 For reasonable quotas (e.g. not 100,000 queries per second), it's fine to set `concurrent` equal to `quota`.
 You should only need to set a lower value if you want to limit bandwidth or memory usage.
 * `--indent` (default: `2`): Number of spaces to indent the output JSON by.
 Set this to 0 to disable indentation.
 * `--host` (default: `localhost`): Host for the local auth server.
-You may need to change this if you are performing authorization on a remote server.
+You may need to change this if you are performing [authorization on a remote server](#authorize-remotely-on-a-public-server).
 * `--port` (default: `8000`): Port for the local auth server.
 You may need to change this depending on firewall settings.
 * `--credentials` (default: `credentials.json`): Path to JSON file containing client credentials.
 Follow the steps in [Setup](#setup) if you don't have this file.
 * `--token` (default: `token.pickle`): File to store the access and refresh tokens.
-This saves having to authorize every time you want to run the tool.
+This prevents having to authorize every time you want to run the tool.

 ## Legal